Ednk-1312/StudyOS/README.md

-# StudyOS
+# StudyFlow

 **Your school, organized automatically.**

-StudyOS is a privacy-first, offline-capable native iOS study command center for iPhone and iPad.
+StudyFlow is a privacy-first, offline-capable native iOS study command center for iPhone and iPad.
 It brings assignments, planning, scanning, study materials, on-device AI study tools, a smart timer, school calendar, widgets, and a utility toolbox together in one app.

 ## Features